klopetx/PHM_tutorial/README.md

 - [2b) Feature extraction: Frequency domain](src/02.B_Feature_Extraction_II_frequency.ipynb): Working a bit with frequency domain indicators and the fft.
 - [2c) Feature extraction: Time-frequency domain](src/02.C_Feature_Extraction_III_time-frequency.ipynb): Small example of the Short Time Fourier Transform.
 - [3.
 Feature selection](src/03_Feature_selection.ipynb): Some examples on how to select interesting features for modelling.
 - [4.
 RUL Model](src/04_Modelling.ipynb): Building a model to compute the Remaining Useful Life of an asset.
+- [5.
+DIY Model](src/05_DIY_Model.ipynb): Now it is your time to demonstrate what you learned.

 # Interesting links